zhu733756/Comfyui-Anything-Converter/README_EN.md

 - Json Combiner: Merges two JSON files or strings.
 - Line Converter: Performs regex replacement or string processing on text lines.
+- File Dict Converter: Replaces keys in a file that exist in a dict with their corresponding values.

 ### Installation